 - The GRE Exam is not required.

-In addition, students may be invited for an interview, either in-person or remote, and should be prepared to explain their qualifications, motivations to apply to the program, and goals for the program.
+In addition, students may be invited for an interview and should be prepared to explain their qualifications, motivations to apply to the program, and goals for the program.

 Please also review the Berkeley Graduate Division Admissions requirements and criteria for more information.